-- Be perfume/cologne/scent free. - Nails be an appropriate length.
-Fake nails and polish can be worn; with the exception of staff/students participating in lab, clinical, or externship. - Head will be void of coverings (excluding religious or cultural coverings). - Small facial piercings will be allowed; tongue rings will be removed.
+- Be perfume/cologne/scent free. - Head will be void of coverings (excluding religious or cultural coverings). - Small facial piercings will be allowed; tongue rings will be removed.

-- Appropriate tattoos can be shown; offensive tattoos will be covered. - Business casual is required for all staff/faculty in lieu of any uniform; this includes jeans, if free of holes and dark in color. - Casual attire is acceptable by students on approved dress days.
-Such attire is also acceptable by staff/ faculty in lieu of any uniform each Friday or on approved dress days. - Inappropriate clothing will not be worn. - Leggings can be worn under a dress or longer shirt that is an appropriate length (backside must be covered).
-Please note that leggings or yoga pants should NOT make up any part of a uniform. - Shoes worn will not include flip-flops or house slippers (unless worn on approved dress days). - Name badges will be worn. - Hair color will be professional. - Students shall wear uniforms (scrubs) daily while oncampus; scrubs must be stain and wrinkle free. - Practical Nursing Students Green Scrub Top and Black Scrub Pant - Allied Health Students Blue Scrub Top and Black Scrub Pant
+- Appropriate tattoos can be shown; offensive tattoos will be covered. - Business casual is required for all staff/faculty in lieu of any uniform, this includes jeans.
+Please note that business casual dress should be free of jeans with excessive holes, screen-printed shirts, sweatshirts, sweatpants, athletic wear, etc. - Casual attire is acceptable by staff/faculty and students on approved dress days.
+Such attire is also acceptable by staff/faculty each Friday. - Inappropriate clothing will not be worn at any time; this includes shorts, spaghetti straps, tube tops, halter tops, etc. - Leggings can be worn under a dress or longer shirt that is an appropriate length (backside must be covered).
+Please note that leggings or yoga pants do NOT make up any part of a uniform. - Dresses/skirts of an inappropriate length will not be worn; items should be no shorter than two (2) inches above the knee. - Shoes worn will not include flip-flops or house slippers (unless worn on approved dress days). - Name badges will be worn. - ♦ A replacement ID badge for students may be ordered at the Front Desk for a fee of \$5.00 to be paid at the time of order. - Hair color will be professional. - Students shall wear uniforms (scrubs) and ID badges daily while on-campus, including mid-terms and finals; scrubs must be stain and wrinkle free. - Nursing Students Green Scrub Top and Black Scrub Pant - Allied Health Students Blue Scrub Top and Black Scrub Pant

-Students/Faculty in Clinical, Lab or Externship Setting
+Students/Faculty in Clinical, Lab, Practicum or Externship Setting